 Dr. Jones’ allegories on "race" and racism illuminate topics that are otherwise difficult for many Americans to understand or discuss.
 Recognizing that racism saps the strength of the whole society through the waste of human resources, she aims to mobilize and engage all Americans in a sustained National Campaign Against Racism.

 Why You Should Attend

 The Forum provides a unique opportunity for health disparities researchers and students to share their findings, make connections and develop projects through interaction and engagement with like-minded faculty, as well as practitioners and community members.
 In addition to hearing our keynote speaker’s address, you will have the opportunity to participate in one of three concurrent afternoon panel discussions.
 This year’s topics include Environmental Health Disparities; Maternal Health Disparities; and Health Communication, Digital Divide, and Messaging.
 Panels will include both practitioners and faculty researchers.

-Community partners, government officials, researchers, faculty, professional staff, postdoctoral associates, and students who are interested in health disparities, are cordially invited to join us for the 2021 President’s Forum on Health Disparities.
-There will be an opportunity to share your thoughts and participate in several break-out sessions as well.
+Community partners, government officials, researchers, faculty, professional staff, postdoctoral associates, and students who are interested in health disparities, are cordially invited to join us for the 2022 President’s Forum on Health Disparities.
+There will be an opportunity to share your thoughts in response to panel presentations.